All schools have admission criteria to decide which children get places. The school or local council usually set these.

-- who do well in an entrance exam (for selective schools, eg grammar schools or stage schools)
+- who pass an entrance exam (for selective schools, for example grammar schools)

 - who went to a particular primary school (a ‘feeder school’)

-- in care or being looked after (all schools must have this as a top priority)
+- are in care or being looked after

-Contact the Schools Adjudicator if you think a school has unlawful admission criteria.
+Contact the Schools Adjudicator if you think a school has unlawful or unfair admission arrangements.

 You need to complain by 15 May of the year before you’re applying for a place.
 For example, to complain about admission arrangements for September 2021 the deadline is 15 May 2020.